indicwiki-iiit/Fishes/README.md

 # Fishes
 This repository contains all the work that was done as a part of enriching Hindi wikipedia in the biomedical domain.
 The sub-domain chosen is "Fishes".
+The aim is to create a large number of articles for different Fishes (34,777 Species) in Hindi.

 ## Stages of the project